HEOR-NDORMS/HEOR-NDORMS/README.md

 ### [Health Economics and Outcomes Research (HEOR)](https://www.ndorms.ox.ac.uk/research/research-groups/pinedo-villanueva-group-health-economics-outcomes-research)

-We are part of NDORMS, University of Oxford
+We are part of the [Nuffield Department of Orthopaedics, Rheumatology, and Musculoskeletal Sciences (NDORMS)](https://www.ndorms.ox.ac.uk/) at the University of Oxford.

 As a research group, we aim to enhance health and well-being by optimizing health and social care resources.
 Our research uses real-world data and mathematical models to evaluate the costs and effects of various medical interventions over time, often across a patient’s lifetime.
 The findings support authorities' decision-making on healthcare funding and provide patients with better information.